Welcome

 In early 2020, when COVID-19 necessitated the suspension of in-person physician shadowing, Apollo pivoted quickly and organized a 4-week remote educational session for its students in the summer, and continued through the year with exclusive virtual experiences featuring immersive activities (see Education) with a diverse set of medical professionals.

 Apollo is offered at no cost to the students.
-The Apollo Leadership Team is led by the volunteer efforts of several focused & resourceful students who are firmly supported by the Medical Society of Delaware (MSD) and the Delaware Youth Leadership Network (DYLN).
-The team is further strengthened by the engagement of high school counselor Shannan Beck.
+The Apollo Leadership Team is led by the volunteer efforts of several focused Student Leaders.
+The Apollo program is further strengthened by the engagement of adult mentors, high school counselors, and our generous network of Physician Volunteers.